-Run jointly with the Design Museum, this course is taught by leading curators and designers within the field.
+Run jointly with the Design Museum, London this course is taught by leading curators and designers within the field.
 Through its projects at the Design Museum and with prestigious cultural organisations, including the British Council, Architecture Foundation, British Museum and the V&A, the course gives you the opportunity to curate live projects and build your own professional profile.
-Ambitious international projects are an integral part of the curriculum, and graduates have gone on to successful careers around the world.

 Qualification and course duration